 One helpful technique is to divide the level into sections.
 This will function as your outline for the map.
 Just sketch out a bare-bones skeleton of the level.
 We’re talking very simple here, just shapes with numbers in them to demonstrate the progression.

 Use arrows to demonstrate which way the character is able to move between the different sections of a level.
-After you get a sense for the level flow and the different sections, it’s time to add more details to the map.
+After you get a sense of the level flow and the different sections, it’s time to add more details to the map.
 This is a rough first draft, and can still be done on paper.

 Whether you’re drawing it or illustrating it in a paint application, a 2D overhead view of the layout is likely still the easiest way to map your vision at this stage.